The Best Wild Camping Spots near the South Downs

 Devil's Dyke Rd, Brighton, BN1 8YJ

 Park up for the night at the far end of the car park, with a sweeping view of the South Downs, and an assortment of other campervans for company.
 From here you can enjoy Downland walks, explore the old ruined fort, glimpse the sea and watch Brighton light up at dusk.
 You could even book a meal in the Devil’s Dyke pub.
 The car park is pay-and-display (free for NT members).
-If the weather is fine, this is a fine place to watch the sunset.
+If the weather is nice, this is a fine place to watch the sunset.

 Pyecombe, West Sussex, BN45 7FJ

-Fill up with fuel, use the free cash point, shop in the garage's Simply M&S store and drive a few hundred yards northwards on the slip road parallel to the A23, and park up for the night beside the road, with the lorries and other campervans.
+Fill up with fuel, use the free cash point, shop in the garage's Simply M&S store and drive a few hundred yards northwards on the slip road parallel to the A23, and park up for the night beside the road with the lorries and other campervans.
 Yards away is The Plough, a fantastic pub serving reasonably priced food and takeaways.
 Free night stop.

 One of the most scenic drives along the South Downs is the B2139 from the A29 towards Amberley.
 If you stop in the lay-by almost at the top of Bury Hill for the night, you’ll have spectacular views.
 Don't forget to visit Whiteways Country Park Cafe and picnic area on the A29/A284 for breakfast!
 (Free car park, open 8am-6pm.)